rnascunha/docker_images/pxe_boot/README.md

 ```bash
 $ docker compose up
 ```
-This will set bring up the container.
-If will want it to run as a daemon add the `-d` option:
+This will bring up the containers.
+If will want to run it as a daemon add the `-d` option:
 ```bash
 $ docker compose up -d
 ```